pawelwuuu/permutations/README.md

 ```

 ## Structure of generated pdf
-Generated pdf consists of sections for single demand, for example for 19 permutations from 5-th element set.
-There are also subsections in sections which contains statistcs for every single permutation.
+Generated pdf consists of sections for a single demand from a configuration file, for example for 19 permutations from 5-th element set there will be one section consisting of 19 subsections.
+Subsections consist of table of single permutation statistics.
+If there is more than 45 elements in set, then longtable will be used instead of tabular.
+So pages may be splited for longer element sets.

+### Avalaible statistics
+- Permutation square
+- Permutation inversions
+- Number of permutation inversions
+- Order of permutation
+- Permutation in cycle notation
+- Eveness of permutation

 ## Usage
 To use this project follow instructions given below: